Mortgage Protection Insurance

 What is mortgage protection insurance?

-Mortgage protection insurance is a life insurance policy to pay off the house, pay down the mortgage balance, or make mortgage payments for the surviving family members.
+Mortgage protection insurance is a type of life insurance policy designed to pay off the house, pay down the mortgage balance, or make mortgage payments for the surviving family members.

 Most families and couples who own homes require two incomes to afford, maintain, and make payments on their home mortgage.